isabella232/handnot2.github.io/_posts/2017-12-10-shibboleth-dev-setup.md

 ### Part 2: Get it right with a Demo Phoenix application

 The configuration that is!
 As mentioned before, the demo Phoenix application `samly_howto` serves two purposes.
-It is a showcase on how to use the `samly` Elixir library.
+It is a showcase on how to use the `Samly` Elixir library.
 It is also useful to make sure that you get the SAML SP configuration right when talking to the IdP.

 #### Setup SAML SP - SamlyHowto Application

-Follow these instructions to clone the demo application repo, generate the keys and cert needed for `samly` and fetch the `npm` packages needed for the web UI.
+Follow these instructions to clone the demo application repo, generate the keys and cert needed for `Samly` and fetch the `npm` packages needed for the web UI.

 ```sh